 Traveling to the ancient Persian Empire, as well as the world of literature and poets of the great history of Iran, is the best thing to do in a 48-hour trip to Shiraz and, of course, around it.
 In this article, we are going to travel around Shiraz and visit its attractions and see what we can do in 2 days or 48 hours there.

 The First day in Shiraz

-Since that you will be under the warm sunshine of Fars province in your first day and the weather will be hit, especially in summer, be sure to have sunglasses, sunscreen, hats and, of course, plenty of water and snacks.
+Since you will be under the warm sunshine of Fars province on your first day and the weather will be hit, especially in summer, be sure to have sunglasses, sunscreen, hats, and, of course, plenty of water and snacks.

 Pasargadae; the shrine of the great Cyrus

-The Pasargadae is a magnificent and very important ancient site in iran tourism that you should definitely see.
+The Pasargadae is a magnificent and very important ancient site in Iran tourism that you should see.

 Once you arrive at the magnificent gate of Persepolis, it is like you are traveling in history and you can put yourself in the place of delegates from other countries that were offering gifts to the king of Persia in the ancient ceremonies that were held in this palace.
 The magnificent carvings of the stairs and walls of this site and beautifully decorated Lotus flower and the Iranian soldiers will be able to conquer every tourism whether domestic or foreign.

 Naqsh-e Rustam; the tomb of the Great Dariush